root-project/roottest/README.md

     ctest -L regex          (run all tests that contain the label regex) ctest --print-labels    (list all existing labels)

-You can combine most of the ctest options, e.g. ctest -V -j4 -R root-meta is a valid call.
+You can combine most of the ctest options, for example:

+    ctest -V -j4 -R root-meta

+is a valid call.

 ## Adding tests